Prasad Barve: Dubbing career

 Prasad is usually best known for voicing comic relief characters when it comes to dubbing foreign media and he very rarely does voiceover for serious characters.
 He has been voicing various different characters since he was 8.
 As he got a bit older, he first started with dubbing for Paul C. Scott as Reggie Williams in Small Wonder.
 He is also known for doing the Hindi voiceover for Orlando Brown as Eddie in That's So Raven on Disney Channel.
 Prasad has dubbed for the iconic character Vegeta in Dragon Ball Z and Ash Ketchum in Pokémon (Cartoon Network Dub).
 He has also done Hindi voiceover roles for famous cartoons like in Scooby-Doo, Stitch in Lilo & Stitch: The Series and Japanese anime like Perman 1 (Mitsuo Suwa) in Perman.

-He has also lend his Hindi dubbing voice to Ivan in 2003 film, Barbie of Swan Lake and to Po in the Kung Fu Panda series.
+He has also lend his Hindi dubbing voice to Ivan in 2003 film, Barbie of Swan Lake and to Po in the Kung Fu Panda franchise.